Statistical Inference for inter-arrival times of extreme events in bursty time series: Statistical Inference

+\begin{description} \item[\textbf{Remark}:] We approximated \(p_{\ell}\), the probability that an event is larger than \(l\), by its relative frequency.
+One could also approximate this tail probability via the GPD distribution fitted to the exceedances. \end{description}

-For quick estimates of the Mittag-Leffler parameters we have used the method of log-transformed moments by Cahoy (2013).
-We have verified the validity of our estimation algorithm via simulations, see the appendix.
+For computationally efficient estimates of the Mittag-Leffler parameters we have used the method of log-transformed moments.
+This estimation method provides point estimates as well as confidence intervals based on sampling variance (Cahoy, 2013), and has been implemented in the R software package \texttt{MittagLeffleR} (Gill and Straka, 2017).
+The stability plots for \(\hat \beta\) and \(\hat \sigma_0\) can be furnished with these confidence intervals, see e.g.~Figure \ref{fig:flares}, to produce (non-simultaneous) confidence bands.
+These stability plots were produced with the R package \texttt{CTRE} (Hees and Straka, 2018).
+We have verified the validity of our estimation algorithm via simulations, see Section \ref{Simulationstudy}.